mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

 ## Compiling MindSpore

-Go to the root directory of mindspore, then run the build script.
+Go to the root directory of mindspore, then run the compilation script.

 ```bash
 cd mindspore